© Scott Richard

 Call for Presentations

-Today, genres of the fantastic reign supreme in all media entertainment – film, television, games, toys, theme parks, haunted houses.
-We are surrounded by superheroes, fantastic beasts, courageous princess, battles in dystopian futures, and quests to discover utopian dreams.
+Today, genres of the fantastic reign supreme in all media entertainment – film, television, games, toys, theme parks, haunted house experiences.
+We are surrounded by superheroes, fantastic beasts, courageous princesses, battles in dystopian futures, and quests to discover utopian dreams.
 Intriguingly, the more secularized societies become, the more infatuated we are with the fantastic.
 In terms of revenue and fan interest, fantastic genres are the most popular the world over.
 The Shape of Water (2017), an adult fairy tale, won four Oscars.
 The Star Wars trilogy (2015–), Wonder Woman (2017), and Captain Marvel (2019) herald female protagonists in the blockbuster format.
-Black Panther (2017) featured an African-American protagonist, and created the fictional country of Wakanda, which has since become an emblem for race equality.
-And shows like The Walking Dead (2011–) and Game of Thrones (2011–2019) have made adult fantastic television the new black.
+Black Panther (2017) featured an African-American protagonist who was a superhero, and created the fictional country of Wakanda, which has since become an emblem for race equality.
+And shows like The Walking Dead (2011–) and Game of Thrones (2011–2019) have attracted television audiences never seen before.
 The fantastic, once considered the domain of children, has become respected for its ability to break existing boundaries of normality and imagine the impossible and the unknown.

 This conference invites new research in the fantastic.
 Why is the fantastic more popular than ever?
 What theories – or bundle of theories – capture the specific nature of the fantastic?
 What purposes do fantastic genres serve in terms of evolution, adaptation, sensory pleasures, and cognitive as well as social uses?
 How do we create fantastic stories across media platforms and in different aesthetic forms?
-How is worldbuilding used to create transmedia stories of the fantastic?
+How is worldbuilding used to create stories of the fantastic?
+Why is the fantastic more likely to expand in transmedia scenarios?
 How do new technologies and media aesthetics affect the fantastic in terms of production, distribution, and fan uses?
 How do themes of utopia and dystopia figure in the universes of fantastic media?
 The conference welcomes multiple theoretical approaches and perspectives.
 The aim is to understand the use, function, and role of the fantastic today; to engage with its various expressions across media; and to ask what powers and appeal all its genres hold, from fantasy and fairy tales to science fiction and supernatural horror.
-We believe the fantastic is especially suited to ask questions about human existence, pressing questions in times of today’s ecological crisis, and with this call we want to ask those questions.
+We believe the fantastic is especially suited to ask questions about human existence, pressing questions in times of today’s ecological and pandemic crises.
+With this call we want to ask these questions.

 Greek phantastikos means producing mental images, and the OED defines fantastic as “existing only in imagination . . . fabulous, imaginary, unreal.”
 But the fantastic has been defined multiple ways.
-A broad definition sees it a supergenre with subgenres that break with the laws of nature: sci-fi, fantasy, fairy tale, supernatural horror, and superheroes.
+A broad definition sees it as a supergenre with subgenres that break with the laws of nature.
 A narrow definition targets singular elements, for example, a reader’s hesitation between a natural or a supernatural explanation of events (Todorov).
 We use a broad definition of the fantastic and welcome paper proposals on all subgenres of the fantastic and its expressions in practice, film, tv, games, digital media, theme parks, haunted houses, fan studies, and more.

 Play and the fantastic